fogg-lab/tissue-model-analysis-tools/README.md

 tmat
 ```

-It is recommended that the `-v` (verbose) flag be used for each command.

 For input data paths, it is usually easiest to copy the path from the file explorer search bar.

 For a description of all parameters that each commandline tool accepts, execute one of the following: